 Hiring a professional American English voice actor for your project is quick and easy.
 Our voice over artists are 100% vetted and probably the best you'll find online!
-Just invite voice actors you like, get quotes and auditions to your inbox and hire your chosen talent.
+Just invite voice actors you like, get quotes and auditions to your inbox, and hire your chosen talent.
 We'll hold your payment till the work is done.
 When you're happy, simply release funds to the talent.
 Done!
-Learn more about our services here.
+Learn more →

 Hire Top American English Voice Over Artists

 Hiring a professional American English voice actor for your project is quick and easy.
-Just invite voice artists you like, get quotes and auditions to your inbox and hire your chosen talent.
+Just invite voice artists you like, get quotes and auditions to your inbox, and hire your chosen talent.
 We hold the funds for you.
 When happy with the work, simply release your payment to the talent.
 Done!
-Learn More about our services here.
+Learn more →

 We have a ton of experience in everything to do with audio production and post-production so the final product you’ll receive is guaranteed to be top-notch!